 An internship is a valuable college experience that teaches students how to act and perform professionally in the real world while affording them the opportunity to acquire knowledge and skills in a particular industry.
-No longer optional, an internship is one of the first things employers look on resumes.
+No longer optional, an internship is one of the first things employers look for on resumes.

 Benefits of Completing an Internship